Goodwill

 Because goodwill is not a specific asset that can be easily measured, a company cannot include goodwill in its own balance sheet in calculating its net worth.
 Moreover, goodwill is no longer amortized, but, to comply with FASB Rule 142, Accounting for Goodwill and Intangible Assets, it must pass an annual impairment test (guidelines are provided in FASB ASC 350, Intangibles — Goodwill and Other and FASB ASC 360, Property, Plant and Equipment), to determine if the goodwill is still worth what was paid for it.
 An impairment test may also be required if a triggering event occurs that would cause a decline in the value of the business.

 Because goodwill is the amount paid over the value of the business assets, goodwill can be described as the extra earning power of the business compared to another business with similar assets.
-It may also indicate the potential earning power in the future as projected by the management of the acquirer or the potential increased profit because of the synergy between the businesses of the acquired and the acquirer.
-However, projections may be wrong, and oftentimes, an acquired company may suffer from the bureaucratic management or lack of vision of the acquirer; e.g., witness the decline of MySpace when it was acquired by News Corporation.
-If, with the passage of time, it becomes evident that the business was not worth its assigned value, then the value of the goodwill must decline with it.
+It may also indicate the potential earning power as projected by the management of the acquirer or the potential increased profit because of the synergy between the businesses of the acquired and the acquirer.
+However, projections may be wrong, and an acquired company often suffers from the bureaucratic management or lack of vision of the acquirer; e.g., witness the decline of MySpace when it was acquired by News Corporation.
+If it becomes evident later that the business was not worth its assigned value, then the value of the goodwill must decline with it.
 Hence, goodwill impairment tests focus on triggering events that may reduce the value of the business, such as the following:

 Indeed, during the 2007-2009 Great Recession, high amounts of goodwill value were written down by many companies, peaking in 2008.

-If goodwill is found to be impaired, if its fair market value is less than its carried value, then it must be written down.
-According to generally accepted accounting principles (GAAP), the value of the goodwill cannot be increased even when business conditions improve.
-This will diminish stockholder equity, and may trigger covenants on any debts that the acquiring company has issued, and thus, imposes a risk for current stockholders.
-Such is the current case with Expedia, as is illustrated by this article: Tracking the Numbers - WSJ.com.
+If goodwill is impaired, if its fair market value is less than its carried value, then it must be written down.
+According to generally accepted accounting principles (GAAP), the value of goodwill cannot be increased even when business conditions improve.
+This will diminish stockholder equity, and may trigger covenants on any debts the acquiring company has issued, and thus, imposes a risk for current stockholders.
+Such was the case with Expedia in 2006.

-An impairment loss is a non-cash item that reduces current earnings and total assets.
+An impairment loss is a non-cash item reducing current earnings and total assets.
 Less assets may increase return on assets in the next accounting period.
 Analyzing accounting entries for goodwill and impairments is effective for analyzing the quality of management: how well they choose and assimilate acquisitions.

 The Purpose of Listing Goodwill as an Asset

 Was WhatsApp worth $19 billion?
-No one knows at the time of the acquisition, but it will become more readily apparent in time.
-This is why the allocation to goodwill must pass the impairment test at least annually, if not more frequently if justified by better information.
+It apparently was, but no one knew that at the time of the acquisition, so this is why the allocation to goodwill must pass the impairment test at least annually, if not more frequently if justified by better information.
 Consider 2 extremes:

 1. WhatsApp was worth its $19 billion purchase price, in which case, Facebook will profit from its acquisition.

-2. WhatsApp turns out to be worth nothing, as technology and marketing strategies advance to reduce the value of its service.
-In this case, Facebook did give away the $18.1 billion, and its own value will decline accordingly, along with its stock price.
+2. WhatsApp turns out to be worth nothing, as technology and marketing strategies advanced to reduce the value of its service.
+In this case, Facebook did give away the $18.1 billion, so its own value would have declined accordingly, along with its stock price.

-Now, WhatsApp is probably worth something, but there is a good chance it was not worth the $19 billion paid for it, in which case, Facebook will eventually have to write down some of its value.
-This is a risk for any company — and for any investor in that company — that records a significant amount of value as goodwill.
-For tax purposes, any loss of goodwill is not recorded as a loss, since it is not tax-deductible, but it is also a non-cash item, since Facebook already paid for the acquisition.
+Now, WhatsApp has substantial worth.
+But acquisitions are always a risk for any company — and for any investor in that company — that records a large amount of value as goodwill.
+For tax purposes, any loss of goodwill is not recorded as a loss, since it is not tax-deductible, but it is also a non-cash item, since the company has already paid for the acquisition.